 The manufacturer shall inform the Notified Body that holds the technical documentation relating to the EU-Type examination certificate of all modifications to the approved type that may affect the conformity of the apparatus with the essential requirements of this Directive or the conditions for validity of that certificate.
 Such modifications shall require additional approval in the form of an addition to the original EU-type examination certificate.

-If the product has been subject to important changes having a significant impact on its compliance with the EMCD (EMC Characteristics of the apparatus, , identification details of the apparatus etc.), then the apparatus becomes a new product entering the market.
+If the product has been subject to important changes having a significant impact on its compliance with the EMCD (EMC Characteristics of the apparatus, identification details of the apparatus etc.), then the apparatus becomes a new product entering the market.
 The original EU Type Examination Certificate is then not valid anymore.
 If for the new product the manufacturer wishes to apply Module B/C again and involve a Notified Body then he is free to choose any Notified Body for this assessment.
 He is not obliged to choose the original Notified Body.

 Subcontracting

-The Notified Body can formally subcontract limited tasks, as long as these can be defined as substantial and coherent parts of its operation and are still under its control.
+The Notified Body can subcontract strictly limited technical tasks, as long as these can be defined as substantial and coherent parts of its operation and are still under its control.

 Subcontracting does not therefore entail the delegation of powers or responsibilities.
-Notified Body decisions are always solely issued in the name and under the responsibility of the Notified Body (see section 5.2.5 of the Blue Guide).
+Notified Body decisions are always solely issued in the name and under the responsibility of the Notified Body (see section 5.2.5 of the Blue Guide "Subcontracting by notified bodies").

 Information exchange

-Article 36 and Annex III of the Directive contain requirements for Notified Bodies regarding providing specific information to certain organisations such as other Notified Bodies, authorities, etc.
+Article 34 and Annex III (paragraph 8) of the Directive contain requirements for Notified Bodies to provide specific information to certain organisations such as other Notified Bodies, authorities, etc.

-To comply with these requirements may create some practical difficulties.
 Notified Bodies should check the Notified Body Coordination Group – EUANB to see whether the EUANB has made available procedures to facilitate an easy exchange of information or refers to procedures available elsewhere.

 Coordination between Notified Bodies

 Recognizing that it is necessary for the conformity assessment routes to be applied consistently by all parties in order to achieve an open and competitive market throughout Europe, the European Association of EMC Notified Bodies - EUANB has been set up.
-(See Annex X of this Guide)
+(See Annex 7 of this Guide)

 The EUANB contributes to the effective implementation of relevant legislation in cooperation with the Working Party set up under the Directive (i.e. EMCWP) and facilitates the convergence of conformity assessment practices in the regulatory sphere.
 The EUANB liaises with relevant organisations such as CENELEC, ETSI and EMC ADCO.